nikhilunni511/docs/npm-graphql-dev/README.md

-# How to Setup a Apollo-server using  [graphql-fun](https://www.npmjs.com/package/graphql-fun "graphql-fun")
+# How to Setup a Apollo-server using  [graphql-dev](https://www.npmjs.com/package/graphql-dev "graphql-dev")

 ------------

 ### Features

-- The [graphql-fun](https://www.npmjs.com/package/graphql-fun "graphql-fun") module make the developers effort less by auto generating an apollo-server by running a command.
+- The [graphql-dev](https://www.npmjs.com/package/graphql-dev "graphql-dev") module make the developers effort less by auto generating an apollo-server by running a command.
 - Using this module the developers can follow a modular approach through their project.

 ### Prequisites